-population.1 The right to vote was extended to formerly enslaved males with the Fifteenth Amendment in 1870, and to women with the Ninteenth Amendment in 1920.
+E LECTORAL INSTITUTIONS HAVE PLACED both formal and informal restrictions on minorities' political participation for much of American history.
+At the time of its ratification, the United States Constitution only granted voting rights to property-owning White males, just six percent of the population.1 The right to vote was extended to formerly enslaved males with the Fifteenth Amendment in 1870, and to women with the Ninteenth Amendment in 1920.

 But voting rights, while extended to racial minorities in theory, were often restricted in practice, particularly in the post-Reconstruction era.
-Black voters in particular were deliberately disenfranchised through poll taxes, literary tests, and a glut of methods meant to dilute and diminish their voting power, leading to decades of legal struggles.
-Perhaps the most notable reforms and protections for racial minority voting rights were established by the Voting Rights Act of 1965, passed at the height of the civil rights movement.
-The legislation's general provisions established a legal framework to establish cases of vote dilution and litigate solutions.
+Black voters in particular were deliberately disenfranchised through poll taxes, literacy tests, and other methods meant to dilute and diminish their voting power, leading to decades of legal struggles.
+The most notable reforms and protections for racial minority voting rights were established by the Voting Rights Act of 1965, passed at the height of the civil rights movement.
+The legislation's provisions established a legal framework to challenge minority disenfranchisement.

-Vote dilution claims under the Voting Rights Act have often centered on a particular electoral system: at-large voting.
+Some legal cases under the Voting Rights Act have centered on a particular electoral system: atlarge voting.
 In an at-large election, voters in the entire jurisdiction decide on all of the jurisdiction's legislative seats.
 Under this system, if voting preferences are split along racial lines, a cohesive majority group will win all the available seats, effectively disenfranchising the minority.
 In contrast, by-district elections divide the jurisdiction into districts and grant each district a legislative seat.
 If minorities are sufficiently geographically compact, districts can be drawn to grant them a local majority and consequently improve their representation in the legislative body.

-Much like the federal Voting Rights Act, California's Voting Rights Act (CVRA) aims to reduce legal barriers and racial discrimination facing minority groups in the electoral process.
-The CVRA, passed in 2001, primarily does so through restrictions on at-large elections that "impair the ability of a protected class to elect candidates of its choice or its ability to influence the outcome of an election [emphasis added]."
+Much like the federal Voting Rights Act, California's Voting Rights Act (CVRA) aims to reduce legal barriers and racial discrimination restricting minority groups from participating in the electoral process (California State Legislature, 2001).
+The CVRA, passed in 2001, primarily does so through restrictions on at-large elections that "impair the ability of a protected class to elect candidates of its choice or its ability to influence the outcome of an election" [emphasis added].
 Additionally, the CVRA eliminates the geographic concentration requirement of its federal counterpart.
-In this way, the CVRA reduces the burden of proof against at-large city elections such that plaintiffs need only to provide evidence of racially polarized voting.
+In this way, the CVRA reduces the burden of proof against atlarge city elections such that plaintiffs need only to provide evidence of racially polarized voting.
 The CVRA also orders city governments to pay attorney fees, expert expenses, and other court costs to the plaintiff in cases where the plaintiff wins and in cases where the city government settles before a verdict is reached.